Just | Change: Design for Climate & Environmental Justice

 • How can we encourage evidence-based policies to promote human health and prosperity while preserving the environment that allows us to thrive?

 The Research Fellows selected for this year’s program will have the opportunity to explore these questions in conversation with teams working on projects already ongoing at EskewDumezRipple, and with organizations near our offices in New Orleans and Washington DC area already working on issues of housing insecurity, equitable access to play, and environmental justice.
-If you are interested in how issues of decarbonization, resilience, climate adaptation and mitigation, and design come together with a goal of a more equitable and beautiful world, we want to hear from you.

 Context